AramZS/thespin/text/2108-08-01/letters/group-text.md

 Adel Martinez: Sorry, but Artria, do you have trackers on all of us?

-<span class="scramble">Artria: <em>There is a tracker built into the standard software and hardware packages that reports to this subroutine yes.</em></span>
+<span class="scramble">Artria: <em>There is a tracker built into the standard software and hardware packages that reports to this subroutine, yes.</em></span>

 Aethelbert Butler: I guess we must let her run free.
 She has been fine thus far.
-We'll know to get worried if something changes or she's gone for one more full day.
+We'll know to get worried if something changes or she's gone for too much longer.

 Adel Martinez: Are we all in Privacy Mode?